-Reporting of further loans in the underlying exposure templates
+Reporting of further loans in the underlying exposure templates Date of first publication: 27 May 2019

 Q5.1.13 Assume that a customer with an original loan worth EUR 100,000 subsequently takes out a further loan worth EUR 10,000 against the same collateral.
 If both of these loans are securitised, should they be treated as two separate underlying exposures for the purposes of the disclosure templates?